URiem/geography-game/README.md

 </details>

 - Features the score and level at which the game was played.
+- A message is posted on the page, depending on the score and level of play.
 - An image in the center of the page makes the display more eye catching and appealing.
-- Below the image a button allows the user to return to the welcome page and play again.
+- Below the image two clickable elements allow the user to play again either with the same username or by entering a new username.

 #### Footer
 <details>